 The best way to go is to take it step-by-step, start with the poetry ebooks, and once they get popular, you can print and sell them as well.
 According to The Guardian, an average self-published author makes around $1,000 per year, which is definitely not huge.

-Moreover, most of the authors make less than $500 a year and 90% of books sell less than 100 copies.
-On the other hand, there are others who make hundreds of thousands of dollars per year with their self-published books.
+Most of the authors make less than $500 a year and 90% of books sell less than 100 copies .
+There are others who make hundreds of thousands of dollars per year with their self-published books.
 It all depends on your skills and luck.

 6. Sell a book of poetry through an established publisher